SAB113/CryoParticleSegment/notebook/README.md

 - **[05_cryosparc.ipynb](05_cryosparc.ipynb)**
   - **Focus**: Perform 3D reconstruction.
   - **Key Components**: Setting up the environment and providing detailed instructions for executing 3D reconstruction workflows.
+  - To proceed, please obtain a LICENSE ID of CryoSPARC from [this page](https://cryosparc.com/download).